What makes someone irresistible?

 Writing Style Tips

 Remember, there is no one right way to write your About Us page.
-These are simple writing tips that apply no matter what you write in order to make your writing easier to read, and more compelling.
+These are simple web copywriting tips that apply no matter what you write in order to make your writing easier to read, and more compelling.

 It’s not about you.
 This is the hardest concept to grasp.
 When you are writing your About Us page, it is not a story about you written for your adoring mum.
 Your About Us page needs to loudly play the WIIFM (what’s in it for me) theme song.
 The only things that are included are things that highlight your relevance to your clients.